How Merchants and Banks Can Work Together to Eliminate New Account Fraud

 Here’s the truth: fraudsters are much more sophisticated than most people tend to give them credit for.
 These criminals are always looking for new methods to take advantage of loopholes and shortcomings in security and industry practices.

-Aite Group recently surveyed a number of professionals in the fraud prevention and anti-money laundering space about new account fraud.
+Aite Group recently surveyed a number of professionals in the fraud prevention and anti- money and transaction laundering space about new account fraud.
 Roughly two-thirds believe that new account fraud tied to synthetic identity creation is now a bigger issue for banks than more conventional identity theft.
 Fraudsters latched on to new account fraud as a golden opportunity…and they intend to leverage it.

 Take a Dynamic Approach to Fraud Management.